 As is standard with European four-wheel drives, the possibilities for customisation are almost endless on the Stelvio.
 There are 13 paint options and 13 different wheel designs, while upscale Super models can be specced with leather seats in red, brown or black.
 The full range can be optioned with a full safety suite including active cruise control, blind spot warnings, lane-keeping assist, auto-emergency braking and forward-collision warnings.

 The Stelvio will be on show at the Geneva Motor Show, which kicks off on March 6.
 New Atlas will be on the ground covering all the action, so stay tuned.
-For now, you can take a peek at the car driving through the mountain pass that is its namesake in the video below.

 Source: Alfa Romeo